Our Online Classrooms

 Weekly General Knowledge Quiz

-From Y1, each half term these projects are given to families for them to complete over a period of 6 to 8 weeks.
+Each half term these projects are given to families for them to complete over the holiday period.

 In these projects there are a range of challenges for children to complete at home with support from parents.
 The main focus will be on creativity, making something.
-These all link to the child’s current topic, what they are or will be learning in class.
+These all link to what they are or will be learning in class.

 This is an opportunity for parents and children to enjoy learning together and for parents to learn more about the curriculum.